 At the end of the day, we always want to start a conversation with a potential customer.

-We’re web developers ourselves, and we do this even with our own site.
+We’re las vegas web developer ourselves, and we do this even with our own site.
 We’re constantly asking ourselves, “The message we’re delivering on this page, is it the correct message?
 Are we explaining the services enough?
 Do we want to go into long explanations of every single type of service that we do?
 Or is that too much for the average person looking for a reputable company that does A, B, C, D and E.?”

 And it depends on the business.
 Certain businesses are positioned to educate.
 Let’s say you’re a financial advisor.
 Well, some financial advisors are looking for high levels of spend, in which case their positioning and marketing needs to be very different because they’re going to be looking to recruit someone from another financial advisor.